 5. Manipulating metrics

-If you manage to keep your metrics in good shape, you’ll have a lot of happy customers and you may even become a top rated seller.
+If you manage to keep your metrics in good shape, you’ll have a lot of happy customers and you may even become a Top Rated Seller, regardless of whether yours is a relatively new account or not.

 However, you shouldn’t do anything crazy to get to this point.
 If you try to manipulate your metrics, this could lead to suspension.
 Never badger a customer about changing or leaving feedback.
 Instead, check out our guide on removing negative eBay feedback.